 Windows and doors are encouraged on all building elevations, and should be visually compatible with the architectural style of the building.

-1. Windows should occupy not less than twenty (20) percent or more than sixty (60) percent of any façade visible from the public way.
-In LI Zones, windows should occupy not less than twenty percent (20%) or more than sixty percent (60%) of any façade that faces a public arterial street.
+1. Windows and glass doors should occupy not less than twenty (20) percent or more than sixty (60) percent of any façade visible from the public way.
+In LI Zones, windows and glass doors should occupy not less than twenty percent (20%) or more than sixty percent (60%) of any façade that faces a public arterial street.

 C. Materials

 Traditional architecture employs authentic materials on building facades and roofs.
 Traditional façade materials include wooden clapboards, shingles, patterned shingles, brick, and stone and cast stone, depending on the architectural style and location of the building.
 Traditional roof materials include cedar shingles and slate.
-The façade and roof of a building, particularly the front façade, shall be visually compatible with these traditional building materials.
+The faç

-1. Building exteriors and roofs shall be constructed of, or resemble, traditional materials such as wooden clapboards, shingles, patterned shingles, brick, or stone.
+1. Building sidings, roofs, and trim shall be constructed of, or resemble, traditional materials such as wooden clapboards, shingles, patterned shingles, brick, or stone.
+Substitute materials may include fiber cement board or composite materials that resemble traditional materials, standing seam metal roofs and non-flammable or fire-treated siding materials are also acceptable.

-2. Synthetic materials or substitutes may only be used subject to Planning Board approval.
-Samples of all primary materials shall be submitted to the Planning Board for approval.
+2. Non-traditional or substitute materials may only be used subject to approval by the Administrative Officer or Planning Board.
+Samples of all primary materials shall be submitted to the Planning Department for approval.

 D. Roof Forms and Roof Design